 Edge of Sanity was formed in 1989 by Dan Swanö (vocals, keyboards, guitar), Andreas "Dread" Axelsson (guitar), Sami Nerberg (guitar), Anders Lindberg (bass) and Benny Larsson (drums).
 Same year they recorded the demo "Euthanasia" and another one, "Kur-Nu-Gi-A", which followed a year later.
 In 1991 they released the debut album "Nothing but Death Remains" and quickly became one of Sweden's best death metal bands.
 It was followed by "Unorthodox" in 1992.

-In 2003 Dan Swanö resurrected Edge of Sanity and recorded "Crimson II" with the help from guitarists Mike Wead and Simon Johansson.
-Roger Johansson provided lead growls and Jonas Granvik took care of the backing growls and Dan Swanö himself did some growls and took care of clean vocals, keyboard, drums and lead-guitar.
+In 2003, Dan Swanö resurrected Edge of Sanity and recorded "Crimson II", with the help from guitarists Mike Wead and Simon Johansson.
+Roger Johansson provided lead growls, Jonas Granvik took care of the backing growls.
+Dan Swanö himself, did some growls, took care of the clean vocals, keyboards, drums and lead-guitar.